William Shurcliff

 William Asahel Shurcliff (March 27, 1909 – June 20, 2006) was an American physicist.

-Biography
+He published on polarized light and passive solar building designs.
+An expert on patent application, he served the government during WWII and later with Polaroid Corporation.
+He was an outspoken critic of supersonic transport in the 1960s and of Ronald Reagan's Strategic Defense Initiative in the 1980s.

+Early life and education

-He received his BA cum laude in 1930, a PhD in Physics in 1934, and a degree in Business Administration in 1935, all from Harvard University.
-In the 1930s he worked at the Spectrophotometric Laboratory at the Calco Chemical Division of the American Cyanamid Company.
+Shurcliff was the son of landscape architect Arthur Asahel Shurcliff and Margaret Homer Shurcliff (née Nichols).
+He received his BA cum laude in 1930, a PhD in physics in 1934, and a degree in business administration in 1935, all from Harvard University.

+Career

+After Harvard, Shurcliff worked as head of the Spectrophotometric Laboratory at the Calco Chemical Division of the American Cyanamid Company.
+In this role, he was responsible for Calco’s patent records.

 Atomic bomb

+Patent Censor

 In 1942 he joined the staff of the Office of Scientific Research and Development, where he worked in the Liaison Office, processing technical information obtained from overseas and routing it to divisions within US government research where it could be useful.
 In May 1942 he was chosen by his boss, Vannevar Bush, to be part of S-1 Section, which would become the Manhattan Project to make the atomic bomb.

 Shurcliff's role was specifically to be a censor of patents: he would review patent applications from the private sector which appeared to impinge on topics being developed in secret by the government, and put them under temporary secrecy orders.
+This was "a secret job that involved a comprehensive look at the atomic energy project."

+In the context of the wartime standing of the nation, the fear was that private researchers could endanger the security of the U.S. atomic program, as physicists like French émigré Frédéric Joliot-Curie attempted to file nuclear reactor–related patent applications in multiple countries.
+Any patent applications “which have any significance” to the nascent bomb were to be "withheld from issue."

-As he put it, his job was to "locate, examine, and make secret all non-gov’t-controlled U.S. patent applications related to S-1 (the atomic bomb)."
-Through October 1944, he "put to sleep" (as he put it) at least 131 patent applications from 95 separate inventors.
+Shurcliff's job was to "locate, examine, and make secret all non-gov’t-controlled U.S. patent applications related to S-1 (the atomic bomb)."

+Through October 1944, he "put to sleep" (as Shurcliff himself put it) at least 131 patent applications from 95 separate inventors.

+US Government "Historian"

-He later served as an assistant to Richard Tolman, another physicist working on the Manhattan Project, helping to copyedit the Smyth Report, the first official history of the Manhattan Project.
+He later served as an assistant to Richard Tolman, another physicist working on the Manhattan Project, helping to copyedit the Smyth Report, the first official declassified history of the Manhattan Project.
 In 1946, he serve as the official historian to Operation Crossroads, the first postwar nuclear test series.

-In the late 1940s, he worked for Polaroid Corporation, where "he worked extensively in optics, held more than 20 patents and refined the automatic-focus slide projector."
+In this capacity, in July of that year, he witnessed the "detonation of two 23-kiloton bombs at Bikini Atoll in the South Pacific," an event that was to radically alter his perception of his work in the field.
+One of his sons has been quoted as saying, "the rest of his life was a sort of atonement.